Temple of Jupiter (Silifke)

 The Temple of Jupiter is a ruined Roman temple in Silifke, Turkey.
 It was built in the 2nd century, and presently one column still stands.

 Silifke is an ilçe (district) in Mersin Province.
-Although the city which was founded by Seleucus I Nicator is an old city, the ground level of the city was elevated because of the floods caused by Göksu River (Calycadnus of the antiquity) and there aren't many archaeological remains on the surface of the present city fabric.
-Jupiter's temple is a notable exception because it was originally built on a 2 m high platform.
+Although the city which was founded by Seleucus I Nicator is an old city, the ground level of the city was elevated because of the floods caused by Göksu River (Calycadnus of the antiquity) and there are few archaeological remains on the surface of the present city fabric.
+Jupiter's temple is an exception, since it was originally built on a 2 m high platform.
 Presently, there is no official restoration work on the ruins.
 But they are protected by fencing.
 They are situated to the west of the İnönü Boulevard of Silifke at 36°22′33″N 33°55′49″E.

 History

 Jupiter's Temple was built in the 2nd century AD during the Roman Empire.
 According to a legend told by the historian Zosimus of the 5th century, when the fields around Silifke were infested by grasshoppers, Silifke citizens asked the god Apollo to protect their crop.
 Apollo sent a flock of grasshopper-eating birds.
 The people built the temple to show their gratitude.